vivocha/extension-sdk/README.md

 ### [Running an Extension or a Channel](#running-extension-or-a-channel)

-To run an Extension or a Channel you need to specify which database engine to use.
+To run an Extension or a Channel you need to specify which database engine to use and the port to which listen.

 By default the running code will try to connect to a AWS DynamoDB instance, unless MongoDB is specified.
 To use MongoDB just use the `MONGO_URL` environment property.